juleswhite/mobilecloud-14/assignments/Asgn1-VideoUp/README.md

 test.
 Eclipse will report which tests pass or fail.

-To get an estimated score for your solution, right-click on AutoGrading (not AutoGradingTest) and Run As->Java Application.
+To get an estimated score for your solution, right-click on AutoGrading (not AutoGradingTest) and Run As->JUnit Test.
 The AutoGrading application will run AutoGradingTest and then print a summary of the test results and your score to the Eclipse Console (Window->Show View->Console).
 The AutoGrading application will also zip all of your source code into a submission package that you can submit to Coursera to receive your official grade.
 Note: each time that you run AutoGrading